Baker Avenue Asset Management LP Makes New $575,000 Investment in Direxion Daily Small Cap Bull 3X Shares (NYSEARCA:TNA)

-Baker Avenue Asset Management LP purchased a new stake in Direxion Daily Small Cap Bull 3X Shares (NYSEARCA:TNA – Free Report) during the third quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+Baker Avenue Asset Management LP purchased a new position in shares of Direxion Daily Small Cap Bull 3X Shares (NYSEARCA:TNA – Free Report) during the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The fund purchased 20,000 shares of the exchange traded fund’s stock, valued at approximately $575,000.
-Baker Avenue Asset Management LP owned approximately 0.06% of Direxion Daily Small Cap Bull 3X Shares at the end of the most recent reporting period.
+Baker Avenue Asset Management LP owned about 0.06% of Direxion Daily Small Cap Bull 3X Shares as of its most recent SEC filing.

-Other institutional investors also recently modified their holdings of the company.
-Hollencrest Capital Management bought a new stake in Direxion Daily Small Cap Bull 3X Shares during the second quarter worth $30,000.
-Covestor Ltd acquired a new stake in Direxion Daily Small Cap Bull 3X Shares during the 2nd quarter worth about $31,000.
-UBS Group AG acquired a new stake in Direxion Daily Small Cap Bull 3X Shares during the 4th quarter worth about $30,000.
-Osaic Holdings Inc. grew its holdings in Direxion Daily Small Cap Bull 3X Shares by 279.0% during the 2nd quarter.
-Osaic Holdings Inc. now owns 974 shares of the exchange traded fund’s stock worth $34,000 after acquiring an additional 717 shares during the period.
-Finally, Strategic Investment Solutions Inc. IL acquired a new stake in shares of Direxion Daily Small Cap Bull 3X Shares in the 1st quarter valued at about $32,000.
+A number of other institutional investors have also recently bought and sold shares of TNA.
+Retirement Planning Co of New England Inc. increased its holdings in Direxion Daily Small Cap Bull 3X Shares by 5.7% in the second quarter.
+Retirement Planning Co of New England Inc. now owns 11,514 shares of the exchange traded fund’s stock valued at $406,000 after purchasing an additional 616 shares during the period.
+Osaic Holdings Inc. grew its stake in shares of Direxion Daily Small Cap Bull 3X Shares by 279.0% in the 2nd quarter.
+Osaic Holdings Inc. now owns 974 shares of the exchange traded fund’s stock valued at $34,000 after buying an additional 717 shares during the period.
+Hollencrest Capital Management acquired a new stake in shares of Direxion Daily Small Cap Bull 3X Shares in the 2nd quarter valued at about $30,000.
+Covestor Ltd bought a new position in Direxion Daily Small Cap Bull 3X Shares in the 2nd quarter valued at about $31,000.
+Finally, UBS Group AG bought a new position in Direxion Daily Small Cap Bull 3X Shares in the 4th quarter valued at about $30,000.

 Direxion Daily Small Cap Bull 3X Shares Company Profile